 2. Legumes, soy products (Non-GMO), and eggs are an excellent source of protein.
 A 1/2 cup cooked beans, peas, lentils, or tofu is about the same as a 2-ounce serving of meat, poultry or fish.

 Paul’s Vegetarian Chinese Dumplings with Spicy Green Beans

 Moriah’s Vegan Black Bean Burger

 The term “flexitarian” has been coined to describe someone who eats mostly plant-based foods, but occasionally eats meat, poultry and fish.
 That kind of healthy eating is the central theme of the Mediterranean diet — which limits red meat and emphasizes fruits, vegetables, legumes, whole grains and healthy fats — and has been shown to reduce your risk of heart disease and other chronic conditions.
 Why not work on your flexibility and start reaping some healthy benefits?-mayoclinic.com

 If you haven’t figured it out yet, Habitude Fitness is a lifestyle!
-Yes, we work out hard, and we aim to eat healthy.
-But we also believe in living a balanced life, always seeking out new a challenge and opportunity to grow.
+Yes, we work out hard, and we aim to eat healthily.
+But we also believe in living a balanced life, always seeking out a new challenge and opportunity to grow.
 This is just another area of growth that could propel you forward in great health in your body, mind, and spirit.
 Give it a try!
 If you were able to go meatless today or at least one other day this week, check this challenge off on you Holiday Challenge Calendar 2013.
 Every Monday until 1/1/14 you will be asked to have a Meatless Monday!

 If you have further questions regarding this habitude, be sure to email me or post a comment.
-I know that many in this community have differing eating lifestyles and can offer a wealth of information, thoughts, and ideas!
+I know that many in this community have different eating lifestyles and can offer a wealth of information, thoughts, and ideas!